krystlih/swu-league-manager/README.md

 ## 📚 Documentation

-- **Built-in Help**: Use `/league help` for complete in-bot guide
+- **Built-in Help**: Use `/tournament help` for complete in-bot guide
 - Automatic tournament progression with Swiss and Top Cut
-- All commands use autocomplete for easy league selection
+- All commands use autocomplete for easy tournament selection
 - Creator-only controls for tournament management
 - Complete audit trail of all modifications
 ## 🛠️ Technology Stack